airblade/voom/README.md

 It assumes:

-- The plugins you use are on GitHub.
+- The plugins you use are on GitHub (or in-progress on disk).
 - You use [Pathogen][] to manage Vim's runtime path.